IFRS 16 example: How the new lease accounting changes financial reporting

 The interest expense is calculated based on the residual amount of the lease liability and recognised in the income statement as a financial expense.
 Depreciation expense is calculated based on the useful life of the right-of-use asset and recognised as depreciation expense in the income statement.
 This shifts the costs between the various items in the income statement and can affect a company's earnings.

-The introduction of IFRS 16 presents companies with new implementation challenges.
-One of the biggest challenges is to identify all leases and collect the relevant information.
-Companies must take stock of all leases and record the relevant contractual information in order to determine the impact of IFRS 16 on their balance sheet and income statement.
+The introduction of IFRS 16 presents companies with new challenges in terms of implementation.
+One of the biggest challenges is identifying all leases and gathering the relevant information.
+Companies must conduct an inventory of all leases and record the relevant contract information in order to determine the impact of IFRS 16 on their balance sheet and profit and loss statement.

-Another challenge is to assess the impact of IFRS 16 on a company's financial stability.
-Recognising lease liabilities can lead to a significant increase in a company's debt and impact its credit rating.
+Another challenge is assessing the impact of IFRS 16 on a company's financial stability.
+Accounting for lease liabilities can lead to a significant increase in a company's debt and affect its creditworthiness.
 Companies must therefore review their financial ratios and, if necessary, take measures to ensure their financial stability.

-The introduction of IFRS 16 may also have an impact on a company's creditworthiness.
-Recognising lease liabilities may increase a company's debt and affect its creditworthiness.
+The introduction of IFRS 16 may also affect a company's creditworthiness.
+Accounting for lease liabilities may increase a company's debt and affect its creditworthiness.
 Lenders and investors will consider the impact of IFRS 16 on a company's financial stability and adjust their decisions accordingly.

-Companies should therefore review their loan agreements and, if necessary, negotiate with their lenders to consider the impact of IFRS 16 on their creditworthiness.
+Companies should therefore review their credit agreements and, if necessary, negotiate with their lenders to take into account the impact of IFRS 16 on their creditworthiness.
 It is also important to improve communication with investors and explain to them the impact of IFRS 16 on the company.

 Comparison with the old lease accounting